zzz0906/LeetCode/2021_Oct/Readme.md

 we can dfs two path for a node.
 And store the length1 + length2 as a path.
 And compare the path to the answer.
 We only store the maximum answer which shall be diameter.

 yes, ac!

+## 374. Guess Number Higher or Lower

+We are playing the Guess Game.
+The game is as follows:

+I pick a number from 1 to n.
+You have to guess which number I picked.

+Every time you guess wrong, I will tell you whether the number I picked is higher or lower than your guess.

+You call a pre-defined API int guess(int num), which returns 3 possible results:

+-1: The number I picked is lower than your guess (i.e. pick < num).
+1: The number I picked is higher than your guess (i.e. pick > num).
+0: The number I picked is equal to your guess (i.e. pick == num).

+Return the number that I picked.

+I also have done before. just binary search.